Gracixalus nonggangensis

 Gracixalus nonggangensis is a species of shrub frog found in southern Guangxi, China, and Cao Bang Province in northern Vietnam.

 Taxonomy and systematics

 A population previously thought to be a separate species, as Gracixalus waza, was described from the Ha Lang District in northern Vietnam.
 This population was named for the World Association of Zoos and Aquariums (WAZA), to acknowledge their support of amphibian research and conservation in Vietnam and the common name Waza treefrog was suggested for it.
-It is now considered as a junior synonym of Gracixalus nonggangensis.
+As of 2020, scientists consider it a synonym of Gracixalus nonggangensis, and it was renamed Orixalus waza in 2021.